UOA-Heart-Mechanics-Research/biv-me/README.md

 ```bash
 git submodule update --init
 ```
-The models will be placed in the following directory.
+You can verify that the models have been downloaded by checking the following directory.

     src
     └─── bivme